 Dong quai, scientifically known as Angelica sinensis, is a member of the celery plant family.
 The plant grows in China, Korea and Japan and the root is used to treat PMS, menopause, cramps and irregular periods.
 A 2006 study in rats published in Phytotherapy Research found dong quai had estrogen-like effects and changed the estrous cycle.
 Dong quai’s manipulation of female hormones means it may be unsafe to take dong quai with hormonal forms of contraceptives.

 Black cohosh, also known as rattleweed, bugbane, bugwort and black snakeroot, is a member of the buttercup family.
 Black cohosh is used to treat symptoms of menopause, PMS and arthritis as well as to induce labor.
 Black cohosh is able to modulate menopause and PMS symptoms because of its ability to modulate female hormones.
 However, this is also the reason why black cohosh may interfere with the effectiveness of female hormonal birth control methods.
+If you are on low dose estrogen or progesterone-only birth control, like Errin, it is especially important for you to avoid products that contain black cohosh.

 Red clover, also known as cow clover and wild clover, is a member of the legume family.
 Red clover is used to treat menopause, menstrual cycle-related breast pain, cancer, respiratory problems, osteoporosis, high cholesterol and prostate enlargement.
 Because red clover contains phytoestrogens, which are estrogen-like natural chemicals, red clover may decrease the efficacy of birth control pills.